makarandnadendla/Autoencoder-CNN/README.md

 ### Convolutional Autoencoder

 This test should be run first, as we are training the autoencoder separately from the rest of the CNN model.
-Therefore, to run the Autoencoder + CNN models we need an existing autoencoder model file to exist.
+Therefore, to run the Autoencoder + CNN models we need an existing autoencoder model file beforehand.

 ```python
 python convautoencoder_cifar10.py